Health Sciences

 • SAR HS 561: Nutrition Throughout the Life Cycle

-Undergraduate Prerequisites: SARHS551 and CASBI211 or CASBI315.
-Limited to nutrition majors or with consent of the instructor. - This course focuses on the changing nutritional requirements from infancy, childhood, and adolescence throughout the geriatric years.
+Prerequisite: SAR HS551. - Limited to graduate students in the DPD/MS/DI nutrition program. - This course focuses on the changing nutritional requirements from infancy, childhood, and adolescence through older adulthood.
 Nutritional needs specific to pregnancy and lactation will be discussed.
-Emphasis is placed on understanding the behavioral, socioeconomic, and cultural factors associated with meeting nutrition requirements throughout the life span.
-4 credits, 2nd semester
+Emphasis is placed on understanding biological requirements as well as the behavioral, socioeconomic, and cultural factors associated with meeting nutrition requirements throughout the life span.

 • SAR HS 572: Pulmonary Pathophysiology